 - A. Students admitted to the college may formally apply for admission to the nursing major.
 Application is made by April 10 of the freshman year.
 Application forms may be obtained from the academic adviser or chair of the department of nursing.
 Decisions regarding acceptance to the nursing major will be made by the faculty of the department of nursing.
-The nursing faculty organization will formally act on the applications prior to college graduation. - B. Requirements for admission to the nursing major are: - Completion of the following prerequisite courses: BIO121, Introduction to Human Anatomy BIO122, Introduction to Human Physiology CHE101, College Chemistry CHE102, College Chemistry ENG184/288, College Writing/Writing in the Professions-Recommended Pre-Nursing Course PSY221, Developmental Psychology: Childhood SOC101, Principles of Sociology-Recommended Pre-Nursing Course The following courses must be completed prior to NUR260, Fundamentals of Nursing: BIO203, Microbiology PHI214, Contemporary Moral Issues REL110, Introduction to Biblical Studies
+The nursing faculty organization will formally act on the applications prior to college graduation. - B. Requirements for admission to the nursing major are: - Completion of the following prerequisite courses: BIO121, Introduction to Human Anatomy BIO122, Introduction to Human Physiology CHE101, College Chemistry CHE102, College Chemistry PSY221, Developmental Psychology:Childhood SOC101, Principles of Sociology-Recommended Pre-Nursing Course

+The following courses must be completed prior to NUR260, Fundamentals of Nursing: BIO203, Microbiology PHI214, Contemporary Moral Issues REL150, Christian Story I: Biblical Tradition